Dodorovsky/Media-Player/README.md

 Courses such as [Píldoras Informáticas by Juan Díaz](https://www.pildorasinformaticas.es/) and [Cristian Koch’s Pygame course on Udemy](https://www.udemy.com/course/learn-python-by-making-games/) gave me the foundation to build DK_9000 without losing control of the project.

 ## Copilot as Instructor
 This is my first project where I used AI assistance.
-Copilot acted like a tutor, guiding me through modularization, debugging, and expanding the player far beyond the initial tutorial.
+Copilot acted as a tutor, guiding me through modularization, debugging, and expanding the player far beyond the initial tutorial.

 ## Features
 - Audio and video playback with automatic detection